machanism-org/machai/genai-client/src/site/markdown/index.md

 Supported delegated model families in the current implementation:

 - `gpt-*` and blank model values delegate to the OpenAI-compatible provider against the CodeMie base URL
-- `gemini-*` values are handled through the OpenAI-compatible path in the current implementation
+- `gemini-*` values are currently handled through the OpenAI-compatible path
 - `claude-*` values delegate to the Claude-compatible provider

-Typical selection format through the provider manager:
+Typical provider manager identifiers include:

 - `CodeMie:gpt-4o-mini`
 - `CodeMie:claude-3-5-sonnet`